Kashu7100/Qualia2.0/README.md

 (For without CUDA)
 $ python setup.py install
 ```
-For the installation on the windows, there might be an error installing fastrlock.
+!
+For the installation on the windows, there might be an error installing `fastrlock`.
 If that is the case, use wheel from the following link:
 [fastrlock](https://www.lfd.uci.edu/~gohlke/pythonlibs/#fastrlock)

+!
 In order to utilize the full environment, `atari-py` and `box2d` should be installed.
 ```bash
 $ pip install atari-py box2d
 ```